top of page

 Atmosphere 5

-All the best parts of the Patriots game day experience remain, including the End Zone Militia firing their muskets after every New England score, the elaborate pregame show punctuated with the team taking the field to Carmina Burana, Ozzy Osbourne’s “Crazy Train” and AC-DC’s “For Those About to Rock.”
+Highlights of the Patriots game day experience include the End Zone Militia firing their muskets after every New England score.
+The elaborate pregame show has the team taking the field to Carmina Burana, Ozzy Osbourne’s “Crazy Train” and AC-DC’s “For Those About to Rock.”
 You might be ready to run through a wall yourself after this opening.
+Over the years several social gathering areas have been built into Gillette Stadium, including the Optum Field Lounge, the Bud Light Party Deck and Encore Boston Harbor Terrace, providing alternative viewpoints for fans to gather and watch the action.

 Neighborhood 4

 Gillette Stadium sits on what once was a lonely stretch of Route One which contained only a harness racing track and a trailer park.
-That began to change in 2007 when the Kraft Group began construction of Patriot Place, an open-air shopping center located mostly on the site of the old Schaefer Stadium.
-Initially consisting of a single strip mall, it has grown to now include a four-star hotel, entertainment complex, and outpatient health center.
+Today the location is the home of Patriot Place, an open-air shopping center located mostly on the site of the old Schaefer Stadium.
+Initially consisting of a single strip mall, it has grown to now include a four-star hotel, entertainment complex and outpatient health center.

-Fans visiting Foxboro can choose between numerous eateries ranging from casual dining to fine fare.
-Options vary from brew pubs to fancy steakhouses.
+Fans visiting Foxboro can choose between numerous eateries ranging from casual dining to fine fare, from brew pubs to fancy steakhouses.
 Fans looking for entertainment options before or after a Patriots game can visit Splitsville Bowling Alley or Cinema de Lux, or take in some live music at Showcase Live!
-Fans looking to stay on-site will find a Hilton Garden Inn and Renaissance Hotel steps from the stadium.
+Fans looking to stay at Patriot Place will find a Hilton Garden Inn and Renaissance Hotel steps from the stadium.
 Visit the Patriot Place website for more information.

-Gillette Stadium is located in the small town of Foxborough, MA (alternatively spelled Foxboro).
-Foxboro has a population of almost 19,000 residents and is situated about halfway between Boston and Providence, RI at the intersection of Interstates 95 and 495.
-This location was picked for the original Schaefer Stadium due to its apparent convenience, but access has always been an issue at Patriots games.
+Gillette Stadium is located in the small town of Foxborough, MA (alternatively spelled Foxboro), a town of almost 19,000 residents situated about halfway between Boston and Providence, RI.
+This location, picked for the original Schaefer Stadium due to its apparent convenience at the intersection of Interstates 95 and 495, has always had problems with accessibility.

 Gillette Stadium is located on Route One, a busy four-lane road.
 It is the only way into and out of the stadium complex.
 As you might imagine, traffic is extremely heavy on game days and can back up for miles in both directions.
 The Patriots constantly tweak their systems to try and get visitors moving as quickly as possible, but no plan seems to consistently work.

-The Foxboro MBTA station has a stop behind Gillette Stadium, but it provides only one train in either direction, to Boston or Providence.
+The Foxboro MBTA station has a stop behind Gillette Stadium, but it provides only one train in either direction, to Boston and Providence.

 Fans who have not visited Gillette in a while will notice changes in the parking system.
 The lots closest to the stadium are now reserved for prepaid parking only.
 Fans arriving on game day will park on the opposite side of Route One, a bit of a walk from the facility.
 The perk to parking further away is that these lots are now free of charge.
 A complete guide to Gillette Stadium parking can be found here.